Jane Miller wrote to me from a library in Canada asking for help with a song. Here’s her email:

 Mama Lisa

 This article was posted on Monday, May 2nd, 2011 at 6:44 pm and is filed under Canada, Canadian Children's Songs, Canadian Folk Songs, Children's Songs, Countries & Cultures, English, Folk Songs, Languages, Mama Lisa, Questions, Readers Questions, Scotland, Scottish, Scottish Children's Songs, Scottish Folk Songs, United Kingdom, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 July 31st, 2012 at 4:12 pm